 As with most inexpensive binos, the dust caps have no fixtures for retainer cords.
 If your kids are anything like mine, these caps will stray far from their lenses by the end of the first night of use without diligent parental accessory-wrangling.

-- Objects appear roughly seven times larger than your eye alone would see them.
+- 7x Magnification: Objects appear roughly seven times larger than your eye alone would see them.

-- The large lenses on the front measure 50 millimeters across.
+- Large lenses on the front measure 50 millimeters across.

-- These binoculars weigh only 1 lb.
+- Weigh only 1 lb.
 11 oz.: Lightweight enough for a kid to use all night.